steenhansen/type-czech/read-mes/public/check_typeExtra.md

   -  [4 Extra Object Result Type Check](#extra-object-result-type-check)

 ## 0 Illegal Extra Parameter Type Check<a name="illigal-extra-single-array-parameter-type-check"></a>
+Because the below example has a one dimensional signature of ['number'] it does not work.
+The signature ['number'] means an array of any size that has numbers.
+The signatures of check_typeExtra() that deal with arrays must have at least two elements in the signature.
+The function check_emptyExtra() has the same issue.
 ```
 function PRE_check_illegalArrayExtra(){
   return type_czech.check_typeExtra(arguments, ['number'])